-Note that standard 25 ft. sensor cables for both chlorine and optional pH sensors can be cut to a shorter length.
+Note: Standard 25 ft. sensor cables for both chlorine and optional pH sensors can be cut to a shorter length.
 Cutting the cables will not affect performance, and elimination of extra cable can sometimes eliminate electrical noise pickup through the cables.

-Figure 1 - Typical Chlorine Monitoring System
+Figure 1 - Typical; Monitoring System